-1. Where to leave your Baggage
+1. Where to leave your baggage

 While on a ferry, especially during a long trip, you would most probably like to move around freely, without having to drag your baggage with you everywhere.
-Many ships have designated areas where you can leave your baggage, and if you are traveling with a vehicle you may leave them in your car.
+Many ships have designated areas to leave your baggage, and if you are traveling with a vehicle you may leave them in your car.

-4. WiFi on the Ferry
+3. WiFi on the ferry

-5. Electricity Socket at the Ferry
+4. Electricity at the ferry

 220V AC sockets are available on all ferries around Greece!
 Not all of them work properly, so be sure to find one at the beginning of your trip or bring fully charged power banks with you.
 Remember that in Greece we use "Euro" standard "Type C" sockets.
 These are different than those used in the USA and the UK, so be sure to bring an adaptor with you!